SsWrR2L0EPf/LTSB/README.md

-## Evading the Pitfalls of Simplicity Bias in Long-Tailed Image Classification via Self-Supervised Learning
+## Delving Deep into Simplicity Bias for Long-Tailed Image Recognition

 ```bash
 # To train long-tailed CIFAR-100 with imbalanced ratio of 100: